hbldh/pybankid/README.rst

 .. image:: https://coveralls.io/repos/github/hbldh/pybankid/badge.svg?branch=master
     :target: https://coveralls.io/github/hbldh/pybankid?branch=master

-PyBankID is a client for performing BankID signing.
+PyBankID is a client for providing BankID services as a Relying Party, i.e. providing authentication and signing functionality to end users.

 The Swedish BankID solution for digital signing uses a SOAP connection solution, and this module aims at providing a simplifying